-The High altitude flight made in the inner lagoon of the Ria de Aveiro is the largest of all flights, covering almost 1.5 km² (Figure 6).
+The high altitude flight acquired over the inner lagoon of the Ria de Aveiro is the largest of all flights, covering almost 1.5 km² (Figure 6).
 On this site, only seagrass and red algae where seen on the field.
-The classification follows the same pattern, with a patchy Magnoliopsida meadow mixed on the eastern part of the flight with Rhodophyceae.
+The classification provided consistent results, with a patchy Magnoliopsida meadow mixed with Rhodophyceae on the eastern part of the scene.
 As shown in the zoom (Figure 6), the edges of the meadow can be colonised by Chlorophyceae.